v4ngelix/w8-tracker/README.md

 * Learn new technologies.
 * Set up a RESTful application from scratch.

-## TODO:
+## Roadmap / TODO:
 * FE
+  1. fix an issue where on adding a weight the chart has keeps adding new data to the existing dataset.
   * Replace chart.js with d3.js.
   * Adding value will make the chart to add the whole dataset again.
   * Have a nice looking and well animated chart.
   * Use separate urls for me and her weights?
   * Finish up the form.
-  * Enable deleting of weight
+  * Enable deleting of weight.
-  * Enable updating weights
+  * Enable updating weights.
   * Add a BMI chart.
-  * Set up typescript compilation
+  * Set up typescript compilation.
-  * Enable sorting table by date and weight (reuse getWEights function with sorting override?)
+  * Enable sorting table by date and weight (reuse getWEights function with sorting override?) .
   * have rendering method separate from the data fetching method.
   * Show up to 7 last days weight as "open".
   * Other weights group based by week.
 Should be displayed in the table as collapsible rows.
   * Chart should show the whole dataset, or maybe 7 day averages from the beginning?
   * or maybe have it toggleable, show all or the previous 365 days.
   * Somewhat same with the table.
-Table shouldnt be too long
+Table shouldn't be too long.
   * Where does the 7 day average calculation take place?
 Save it to DB? or calculate on the fly in BE or FE?
   * Add "Estimated date for desired weight achieved" prediction.
     * Show weight trend (probably based on 7 day average).